Great Ocean Road Autumn Cycle Tour

 If you are a chronic snorer or have other habits that may affect your fellow room-mates we suggest booking your own room (single supplement cost).
 This is not just a courtesy to your fellow travelling companions, but will also give you the space & privacy you need to enjoy your sleep after a long day on the bike.

-We always try to obtain great accommodation in the best location for you to rest your weary head (and legs) in each town whether it be a motel, hotel, cabins or similar, usually 3, 3½, 4 star.
+We spend significant time and effort obtaining great accommodation in the best location for you to rest your weary head (and legs) in each town whether it be a motel, hotel, resort, cabins or B&B – usually 3.5 to 4 star.
 We choose the best and most welcoming motel for cyclists and our tour group needs.
-On occasion we travel through some very small towns where accommodation is extremely limited.
-If for whatever reason, such as limited options, the accommodation one night is below normal standard, we strive to improve this with an extra good room the next night or nights following.
+On occasion we travel through very small towns or locations where accommodation is limited.
+If for whatever reason the accommodation one night is below normal standard, we strive to improve this with an extra good room the next night or nights following.

 Always a big part of any cycling holiday!
 Check tour details for meal inclusions on your ride.
 Our emphasis is on fresh food and balanced diet with plenty of carbohydrates, proteins, fruit and vegies catering for a cycling holiday.
 We successfully cater to most dietary requirements, however feel free to contact us with any questions.
 Most meals are included as part of our tours, however you may be required to purchase some meals.
 See the ‘Day to Day’ tab for more details, or click the ‘Download Itinerary’ button.